jojozhuang/jojozhuang.github.io/_popular/java-core/java-core-nio.md

 layout: tutorial
 key: popular
 title: "Java Core - NIO"
-index: 1406
+index: 1407
 subcategory: java-core
 date: 2017-01-11
 tags: [NIO, Channel]
 mermaid: true
 ---

-> Read and write file in java.
+> Read and write file with NIO APIs.

 ## 1. NIO Overview
 The new input/output (`NIO`) library was introduced with JDK 1.4.
 Java NIO offers a different way of working with IO than the standard IO API's.